You are here

 Planning approaches in South Australia

 The South Australian Government and the state’s local councils share jurisdiction over planning and management in the coastal zone.
-Under the Development Act 1993 (SA), most planning decisions rest with the local councils, with other decisions resting with the state’s Development Assessment Commission.
+Most planning decisions rest with the local councils, with other decisions resting with the State Commission Assessment Panel.
 Some development applications on ‘coastal land’ are subject to the direction of the Coast Protection Board (a statutory body established under the Coast Protection Act 1972).

-South Australia has a population of nearly 1.6 million people and 5,067 kilometres of coastline, including islands.
+South Australia has a population of over 1.7 million people and over 5,500 kilometres of coastline, including islands.

 The coastal areas of the State are important for their onshore and marine environmental and landscape values, as well as for developed uses such as towns, holiday settlements, tourism, marinas, commercial farming, fishing, aquaculture and recreation.